gwendolyn954/merida-sky-gazers/README.md

 ## Overview:

-**Tech used:** HTML, CSS, JavaScript (& NASA API Portal)
+Tech used: HTML, CSS, JavaScript (& NASA API Portal)

-A simple landing page for the Mérida Sky Gazers.
+A simple landing page for Mérida Sky Gazers.
 Users can enter or select a date to view NASA's Astronomy Picture of the Day, with a detailed explanation describing the photo.

-## Upcoming:
+## Working on:

 - Extending overlay
 - Accessibility